nitk-nest/NeST/INSTALL.md

     sudo apt install iperf3
     ```

-5. Install and setup quagga
+5. Install and setup *Quagga*

-    To install quagga on Ubuntu run
+    This is an optional dependency.
+You can install it if you want to use
+    dynamic routing APIs in NeST.

+    Quagga can be obtained from your Linux distribution packages.
+    For Ubuntu run:

     ```shell
     sudo apt install quagga quagga-doc